Some special features in St. John’s Church

 The Rectory

-The rector’s house, now used for administration and meeting rooms, lies to the south of the church.
+The rector’s house lies to the south of the Church.
 Built in 1878, it was first occupied by Canon Brownrigg in 1879.
 Built under Henry (Harry) Conway’s architectural oversight reputedly to Canon Brownrigg’s design, it is typical of English rectories of the day, but with a verandah.
-The servants’ bells were removed in 1980 and the servants’ stairs are now blocked.
 It contains some beautiful Huon pine fittings.
-In 2005 the upper floor was made into a self-contained flat for the rector.
+The servants’ bells were removed in 1980 and the servants’ stairs in 2015.
+In 2005 the upper floor was made into a self-contained flat for the rector, but is nowadays used as office and storage space.
 The rooms on the ground floor are currently used for meetings and offices for church staff.
-In 1985, Revd.
-Ernest Horth, rector at that time, comprehensively researched and photographed the rectory in anticipation of a redevelopment that has still not happened.
-See [Link]

 The Parish Centre

 The first building used by the Sunday School was built in 1841 and is now leased to the neighbouring motel.
 An extension was built in 1890 adding a function hall and kitchen, and then a smaller hall was added in the early 1900s.
 All the extensions were removed in the 1970s and a new Parish Centre was erected in 1975 on the south side of the Church.
-This building was built through a generous bequest of Mr Laurence Denham.
+This building was largely funded through a generous bequest of Mr Laurence Denham.

 Further Reading